Fabioaugustmp/automated-testing-data-pipelines/README.md

 ## Tests Overview

-### 1. `tests/conftest.py`
+### `tests/conftest.py`

 **Purpose:**
-Sets up the testing environment, including:
+Sets up the testing environment for all tests.
-- Creating a fresh SQLite test database.
+- Creates a fresh SQLite test database.
-- Overriding FastAPI dependencies to use the test DB.
+- Overrides FastAPI dependencies to use the test DB.
-- Providing fixtures for the test client and database session.
+- Provides fixtures for the test client and database session.
-- Cleaning the transactions table before each test.
+- Cleans the transactions table before each test to ensure isolation.

 ---

-### 2. `tests/test_transaction_hyp_routes.py`
+### `tests/test_transaction_hyp_routes.py`

 **Purpose:**
-Property-based tests using Hypothesis to ensure the API handles a wide range of valid and invalid inputs.
+Uses Hypothesis for property-based testing of the API, ensuring robustness against a wide range of inputs.

 **Tests:**

 - **`test_post_transaction_hypothesis`**
-  Uses Hypothesis to generate many valid combinations of `nome`, `mcc`, and `valor`.
+  - Generates many valid combinations of `nome`, `mcc`, and `valor`.
-  - Posts each combination to `/transacoes/`.
+  - Posts each to `/transacoes/`.
-  - Asserts that the response is either 201 (created) or 409 (duplicate).
+  - Asserts response is 201 (created) or 409 (duplicate).
-  - If created, checks that the returned data matches the input.
+  - If created, checks that returned data matches input.

 - **`test_get_transactions_returns_list`**
+  - Calls `/transacoes/`.
-  Calls `/transacoes/` and asserts the response is a list (even if empty).
+  - Asserts the response is a list (even if empty).

 - **`test_post_transaction_invalid_data`**
-  Uses Hypothesis to generate invalid payloads (empty `nome`, short `mcc`, zero or negative `valor`).
+  - Generates invalid payloads (empty `nome`, short `mcc`, zero or negative `valor`).
   - Posts each to `/transacoes/`.
   - Asserts the API returns a 422 Unprocessable Entity error.

 ---

-### 3. `tests/test_transaction_routes.py`
+### `tests/test_transaction_routes.py`

 **Purpose:**
 Standard endpoint tests using realistic data.